ibm-cloud-docs/watson-assistant/analytics-conversations.md

 ## Exploring conversations in detail
 {: analytics-conversations-exploring}

 To explore individual conversations in detail, you can click on any of the utterances or conversation time stamps.
 A panel opens shows the full back and forth between your customer and the assistant, including step interactions.
-The panel also provides a summary of how many requests there were, how many were recognized, if search was initiated, and the duration of the conversation.
+The panel also provides a summary of how many requests there were, how many were recognized, whether search was initiated, and the duration of the conversation.

 ![Conversation detail](images/analytics-conversations-side.png)